pmndrs/zustand/docs/getting-started/comparison.md

 ### Render Optimization

-Similar to previous optimization comparisons, Recoil makes render optimizations through atom dependency.
-Whereas, with Zustand, it is recommended that you manually apply render optimizations by using selectors.
+Similar to previous optimization comparisons,
+Recoil makes render optimizations through atom dependency.
+Whereas with Zustand, it is recommended that you manually apply render optimizations by using selectors.

 **Zustand**